Beliefs

 This truly ignited my dog training journey.

 Fall 2023, I attended the Canine Foundations Training Academy with Georgian College in order to prepare for the exam created by the Certification Council for Professional Dog Trainers (CCPDT).
 I gained vital knowledge about dog training techniques, canine behaviour and husbandry.
+During the program I attended lectures, turned in video assignments of myself training Georgie and gained over 225 hours training 14 pet parents and their dogs.

-I helped clean the dog kennels, mop the floors, assisted the veterinary technician weigh puppies as well as performed dog training, walking and other enrichment activities.
+I also began volunteering as a Co-Op student at the Muskoka Animal Centre SPCA in order to gain 75 assisting hours I needed in order to complete my dog training log to qualify for the exam.
+While participating in my I helped clean the dog kennels, mop the floors, assisted the veterinary technician weigh puppies as well as performed dog training, walking and other enrichment activities.
 While volunteering I got the opportunity to access the Fear Free Shelter education and earn a few certificates.

 Certification by the Certification Council for Professional Dog Trainers (CCPDT) ensures the trainer has passed the rigorous examination for canine knowledge and training, continuing their education in the Professional Dog Training industry, is abiding by the CCPDT Code of Ethics and is following a Hierarchy of Behavior Change Procedures for developing each unique training program.